longturn/freeciv21/docs/Contributing/msys2.rst

 Build
 =====

 Now that you have the environment setup.
-You can follow the steps in :doc:`../../General/install`
+You can follow the steps in :doc:`../../General/install`.
+MSYS2 in a Linux emulation evironment on Windows, so the commands for :file:`git`, :file:`cmake`, etc. work the same.